hippyhippohops/hippyhippohops.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
 I am currently a 3rd year PhD student at Kansas State University, where I am fortunate to be advised by [Dinh-Liem Nguyen](http://sites.google.com/site/dinhliemnguyen/home) .
 My interest revolves around applying machine learning techniques to solve inverse problems.
-I also have interests in the mathematics of deep learning and more broadly, in statistical learning theory.
+I am also interested in the mathematical theory of deep learning.

 In 2022, I graduated from Nanyang Technological University, Singapore, where I majored in pure mathematics.

 You can contact me at my email: arav0006[at]ksu[dot]edu.
 * [CV](/files/My_CV (23).pdf)

 ----------------------------------------------------------------------------------------------------